Commercial Real Estate Leads

 - Mortgage Amount, Origination Date, Maturity Date, and Lender

-Once you understand the type of property and owner you’re looking for, and have determined which characteristics best suite your objectives, you can use different combinations of Reonomy sales and debt filters to find very specific properties.
+Once you understand the type of property and owner you’re looking for, and have determined which characteristics best suite your objectives, you can use different combinations of Reonomy sales and debt filters to find owners with very specific intentions.